 The primary goals of the baccalaureate nursing program are to prepare professional nurse generalists who collaborate with other members of the health care team, take leadership roles in providing care to individuals, families and groups in institutional and community settings, and establish the foundation for graduate education in nursing.
-The curriculum is designed to stimulate self-directed study, creative expression and understanding of self and others.
-Critical thinking, synthesis and application of concepts drawn from the arts and humanities, natural, social, and medical sciences, and personal and professional ethics and accountability will be stressed in the nursing program.
+The curriculum is designed to stimulate self-directed study, creative expression, and understanding of self and others.
+Critical thinking, synthesis and application of concepts drawn from the arts and humanities, natural and social sciences, personal and professional ethics and accountability will be stressed in the program.